Joseph-Mugabi/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 ![](https://youtu.be/lQNEW76KdYg)
 ## Web infrastructure design
 ### Description of Web infrastructure design as it follows:
-> Files above in this repository have a visual drawing whiteboard of web infrastructures, from a Simple web stack, to a Distributed web infrastructure, to a Secured and Monitored web infrastructure, to a Scale up.
+* :wqFiles above in this repository have a visual drawing whiteboard of web infrastructures, from a Simple web stack, to a Distributed web infrastructure, to a Secured and Monitored web infrastructure, to a Scale up.
 Each builds on one other.

 ### Simple web stack
 ![](blob:https://web.telegram.org/5436ad06-54d2-4d57-89ad-2ecf8ce1db9b)